yast/yast-installation/doc/control-file.md

 if not specified.
 Notice that "all" is not a legal value for this element; if a subvolume is relevant for all architectures, omit *archs*.

-Use an exlamation mark ("!") to exclude the subvolume on an architecture:
+Use an exclamation mark ("!") to exclude the subvolume on an architecture:

 ```xml
 <archs>ppc,!board_powernv</archs>